-As the Graduate Coordinator, Dr. Attias acts as the main advisor and advocate for graduate students in the program.
-He has done extensive research on religious terrorism and the rhetoric of warfare, and also publishes about electronic dance music.
+As the former Graduate Coordinator for the Master of Arts in Communication Studies program, Dr. Attias acted as the main advisor and advocate for graduate students in the program.
+Dr. Attias has done extensive research on religious terrorism and the rhetoric of warfare, and also publishes about electronic dance music.
 He coedited the book DJ Culture in the Mix: Power, Technology, and Social Change in Electronic Dance Music.
 His recent publications include an article on authenticity and the Velvet Underground for Rock Music Studies and a coauthored chapter on “Female Supremacy and Feminist Heterotopias” for a collection recently published in France.
 Dr. Attias is also an accomplished DJ and performance artist.

 [MastersinCommunications.com] Could you please provide an overview of the California State University Northridge’s (CSUN) Master of Arts in Communication Studies program, and how it is structured?
 What topics are covered in the core curriculum, and how do the three concentration options (Communication Theory, Rhetorical Studies, Performance, Language and Cultural Studies) differ in their focus and curriculum?